 Spider Veins: Causes, Symptoms, and Treatment

-What are the risk factors?
+What are the risk factors for spider veins?

-- Family history of venous insufficiency or a history of blood clots
+- Family history of blood clots

 - Use of oral birth control pills